 Subsequent demonstrations are likely to be needed for the more complex (see below) operator manual actions, but they may not be necessary for all scenarios by all crews.
 In some cases, the actions may be straightforward enough that they can be covered through regular training and practice on critical aspects of the operator manual action.
-In other words, subsequent "full-blown" demonstrations, involving as realistic as possible simulation, may not always be necessary, as long as the operating crews that could be involved in diagnosing or performing the actions receive regular training and practice.
+In other words, subsequent "full-blown" demonstrations, involving as realistically as possible simulation, may not always be necessary, as long as the operating crews that could be involved in diagnosing or performing the actions receive regular training and practice.
 As discussed earlier, the training and practice should be done at a frequency consistent with that established in existing training programs on abnormal procedures in compliance with 10 CFR 50.120 [Ref.
 39].
 This will provide them with experience in performing the operator manual actions.

-However, for more complex actions, where, for example, significant coordination might be involved or a sequential set of actions must be executed in a specified order, possibly in different locations or involving multiple individuals, then subsequent periodic demonstrations should be carried out to ensure that the actions can continue to be performed reliably.
-Other general examples that might require periodic demonstrations include situations where the following complex conditions exist:
+However, for more complex actions, where, for example, significant coordination might be involved or a sequential set of actions must be executed in a specified order, possibly in different locations or involving multiple individuals, subsequent periodic demonstrations should be carried out to ensure that the actions can continue to be performed reliably.
+Other general examples that might require periodic demonstrations include situations in which the following three complex conditions exist:

-- (1) There is a need to decipher numerous indications and alarms. - (2) There are many steps in a procedure that require careful thought to understand and execute. - (3) There may be ambiguity associated with assessing the situation or in executing the task. - (4) There is a high degree of mental effort or knowledge involved. - (5) The activity requires very sensitive and careful manipulations by the operator.
+- (1) There is a need to decipher numerous indications and alarms. - (2) There may be ambiguity associated with assessing the situation or in executing the task. - (3) The activity requires very sensitive and careful manipulations by the operator, particularly in a time sensitive situation.

 Since plant staff will rely on the operator manual actions to ensure the safety of the plant, and because NRC inspectors may ask for periodic demonstrations of various operator manual actions, plant staff should identify the actions that require regular, realistic (as possible) demonstrations and ensure that all crews receive adequate participation in those demonstrations.

-Subsequent demonstrations provide valuable training and experience for plant personnel and also serve to verify that plant configuration and conditions (e.g., access, egress) have not changed over time so that the manual actions may no longer be accomplished in accordance with the analyzed time available.
-If plant staff are unable to successfully complete a subsequent demonstration, they should take corrective action to modify the manual action or the conditions contributing to the inability to successfully complete the demonstration.
+Subsequent demonstrations provide valuable training and experience for plant personnel and also serve to verify that plant configuration and conditions (e.g., access, egress) have not changed over time such that the manual actions may no longer be accomplished in accordance with the analyzed time available.
+If plant staff is unable to successfully complete a subsequent demonstration, they should take corrective action to modify the manual action or the conditions contributing to the inability to successfully complete the demonstration.
 This agrees with the general concept of corrective action as expressed, for instance, in Criterion XVI of Appendix B to 10 CFR Part 50 [Ref.
 37], which requires corrective action measures for conditions adverse to quality.
-If plant staff are unable to complete a successful demonstration, actions should be taken to otherwise comply with 10 CFR Part 50.48 [Ref.5].
+If plant staff is unable to complete a successful demonstration, the staff should opt for another means to ensure that hot shutdown can be achieved and maintained (e.g., passive fire protection features, with fire detection and automatic suppression, as appropriate).